The Mad Gasser of Mattoon

 So What Was the Mad Gasser?

-Some leave only feelings…tingling skin, burning lungs, the sense that something was just there.
-Watching.
+Not all monsters leave footprints, some leave only feelings…tingling skin, burning lungs, the sense that something was just there.

-And not all mysteries want to be solved.
+And not all mysteries want to be solved, some are meant to linger and make you wonder.

 Like the faint scent of gas, the burn in your throat, or the face you think you saw, just for a moment, outside your window.